 1999: The first WJI is held in Asheville.

-In early 2011, Dr. Marvin Olasky became dean of WJI and began offering an annual mid-career course for talented non-journalists who loved World and hoped to write for it on a part-time basis.
+2011: Dr. Marvin Olasky became dean of WJI and began offering an annual mid-career course for talented non-journalists who loved WORLD and hoped to write for it on a part-time basis.

 2012: WJI had its first training course abroad for African journalists who assembled in Uganda.

 2013: Bob Case retired as director of WJI.

 2014: Lee Pitts became associate dean in 2014.

 2017: WJI forged a partnership with Dordt University in Sioux Center, Iowa.

 2021: Graduates of the 2020 College Course established WJI Network, which was designed to foster professional development, professional connection, and Christian fellowship.

 2022: Pitts became executive director after Marvin Olasky resigned.